Louisville overcomes slow start, pummels Wake Forest 45-21

 THE TAKEAWAY

-Wake Forest: The Demon Deacons played for the first time in nearly a month, and it showed as quarterback Sam Hartman had by far his worst day of the season.
+Wake Forest: The Demon Deacons last played on Nov.
+14, and it showed as quarterback Sam Hartman had by far his worst day of the season.
 The sophomore completed 17 of 41 passes for 224 yards with two touchdowns and an interception.
 After committing just one turnover previously, Wake Forest committed two on Saturday that led to 10 Louisville points.

 Louisville: The Cardinals made mistakes early, but they didn’t commit any turnovers, which had been their Achilles’ heel this season.
-Jalen Mitchell might not have the explosive speed Javian Hawkins has, but the redshirt freshman showed big-play capabilities.
-His 20-carry, 168-yard performance included runs for 70 and 47 yards.
+Mitchell might not have the explosive speed Javian Hawkins has, but the redshirt freshman showed big-play capabilities with runs for 70 and 47 yards.

 UP NEXT